JCBeldo/m0_be_oop/self-eval.md

 # Self Evaluation

 - This final CFU encompassed everything you've learned in Mod 0, and maybe even required some learning outside of what you've explicitly been taught.
-How did it feel as you faced these challenges?
+How did it feel as you faced these challenges? **I'm so grateful for the study rooms.
+I basically stayed all day in communication with different cohortmates and finally got the solutions.
+Also we had Nikki who came and aided us.**
-- How is your workflow going, in terms of taking breaks, staying focused, etc.?
+- How is your workflow going, in terms of taking breaks, staying focused, etc.? **My workflow needs improvement.
+But I am also getting used to this time zone again and some other distractions are taking my focus.**
 - What do you need to do to be ready for intense technical lessons and challenges like this, for 6 hours/day next week?
-What support do you need?
+What support do you need? **I will need to collaborate a lot in the future.
+I beleive I will need to have 1on1s or group sessions to work through a lot of problems.**